 Frequently Asked Questions about Divorce in the Foreign Service

 Q: Where can an employee or spouse find information about divorce in the Foreign Service?

-A: FLO’s “The Foreign Service Family and Divorce” is available online and contains updated information on many topics including: counseling, departure from post, support and jurisdictional considerations, legal assistance, children and divorce, retirement and health benefits, and financial and privacy considerations.
-It provides a number of additional resources, as well as a real life scenario and statements by Foreign Service employees and spouses who have experienced separation and divorce.
+A: GCLO’s “Divorce and the Foreign Service” is available online and contains updated information on many topics including: counseling, departure from post, support and jurisdictional considerations, legal assistance, children and divorce, retirement and health benefits, and financial and privacy considerations.
+It provides a number of additional resources, as well as real life scenarios and statements by Foreign Service employees and spouses who have experienced separation and divorce.

-Q: In which state I should file for divorce?
-I have property in VA and in FL and been out of the United States for nearly a year.
+Q: In which state should I file for divorce?
+I have property in VA and in FL but have been out of the United States for nearly a year.

 A: Divorce involves many important legal and financial decisions, is the Department of State’s 24/7 Employee Assistance Program (EAP) for employees and their family members.
 WL4Y will help employees and family members find programs, providers, information, resources and guides for all kinds of life events to include divorce.
 Call them for 24/7 personalized assistance or on the website you can; read articles and educational guides, order topic related kits, engage in monthly live talks, watch on demand webinars and listen to audio recordings.

 Q: If circumstances are such that the employee and family (spouse and/or children) can no longer live in the same official residence because of an impending separation, is the post required to find other housing for the employee, spouse (and children) at post?